novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 #### 2.1.
 Create a Github repo

 First, create a new repo in your Github account, it can be a private one or public, doesn't matter.
-In this tutorial, we pick `softwareengineering` as the repo name.
+In this example, I am going to pick `softwareengineering` as the repo name.

 ![Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre - create Github repo](https://i.imgur.com/diIHwxE.png)